-As an Associate Director of Public Affairs at Nova Southeastern University (NSU,) Joe Donzelli provides public relations and marketing support for: Oceanographic Center (including the Center of Excellence in Coral Reef Ecosystems Science; the National Coral Reef Institute; the Guy Harvey Research Institute; the Save our Seas Shark Center; and the Broward County Florida Sea Turtle Conservation Program;) the Center for Psychological Studies, the Graduate School of Humanities and Social Sciences, the Institute for the Study of Human Service, Health and Justice and the Mailman Segal Center for Human Development.
+As an Associate Director of Public Affairs at Nova Southeastern University (NSU,) Joe Donzelli provides public relations and marketing support for the following: the Halmos College of Natural Sciences and Oceanography (which includes the Center of Excellence in Coral Reef Ecosystems Science, the National Coral Reef Institute, the Guy Harvey Research Institute, the Save our Seas Shark Center and the Broward County Florida Sea Turtle Conservation Program;) the College of Engineering and Computing; the College of Psychology; and the College of Arts, Humanities and Social Sciences.
+In addition, he serves as the departmental liaison with the NSU’s Student Veterans group and NSU Athletics.

 Before joining the NSU family, Donzelli was the Director of Communications and Printing Services for the School District of Lee County, Florida (Fort Myers,) which is the ninth-largest public school system in the state and 40th largest in America.
 He was responsible for the internal and external communication and media relations for the district, including crisis communication.
-As the Director of Communications, Donzelli was called upon numerous times to make presentations on various communications topics at local, state and national conferences (Sunshine State School Public Relations Association, the Florida School Boards Attorney's Associate and the National School Public Relations Association) and many of his projects won state and national PR awards.
+As the Director of Communications, Donzelli was called upon numerous times to make presentations on various communications topics at local, state and national conferences (Sunshine State School Public Relations Association, the Florida School Boards Attorney's Associate and the National School Public Relations Association) and many of his projects won state and national public relations awards (Hermes, SUNSPRA, NSPRA.)

 Prior to working for Lee County Public Schools, Donzelli was a Communications Specialist with the School District of Broward County, Florida (Fort Lauderdale) where he assisted the director with internal and external communications for the nation's sixth-largest public school system.
 Donzelli started out in the communications field as an Assistant Reporter for the South Florida Sun-Sentinel newspaper, where his main "beat" was K-12 education (public and private) while also filling general assignment roles whenever assigned.